 Cloud hosting is hosting on virtual servers that pull their computing resources from other extensive physical servers.
-The general consensus with Cloud hosting is that you can use the service as you need leading to cost savings (you only pay for what you use).
+The consensus with Cloud hosting is that you can use the service as you need leading to cost savings (you only pay for what you use).

 How does it work?

 Think of hosting as a farm.
 You can own your farm on which you plant what you like but you may not need all the land to run your business.
 With Cloud hosting you ‘rent’ pieces of other farmers farms and only pay for what you use.

 You can make use of a public or private cloud.
 Public being a service provider like Google and Private clouds would be used by corporates such as banks.
 Most service providers make use of the public cloud which pulls resources from publicly available virtual servers.
 Additional security is required for this to ensure data is kept private.
 Private clouds can be used where privacy and security are a top concern.
 The best solution is a Hybrid solution that makes use of Private and Public clouds depending on the information sent.

 Why not just use a single, physical server?

 Cloud Hosting is a better alternative to hosting something such as your website on a single server.
 If that server goes down, so does your website.
 Cloud hosting normally falls under Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).
 With PaaS, you are provided with a software environment which you can start using immediately.
 If you chose to go the IaaS route you are provided with the virtualised hardware which you can install your software environment.